 There are identified several more periods for the development of Stonehenge.

 Stonehenge III is a period of further stone construction in Bronze Age.
 In Stonehenge 3 IV phase, around 2230 – 1930 BC, many stones were rearranged and megalithic site obtained its present form.
-This was done in a less skillful way and as a result many stones have fallen over the time.
-In Stonehenge 3 V phase, around 1930 – 1600 BC, there was removed the north-eastern section of outer stone ring – thus both inned ring of trilithons and outer circle were opened towards the sunrise of summer solstice.
+This was done in a less skillful way and as a result, many stones have fallen over time.
+In Stonehenge 3 V phase, around 1930 – 1600 BC, there was removed the north-eastern section of the outer stone ring – thus both inner ring of trilithons and outer circle were opened towards the sunrise of the summer solstice.

-Stonehenge was used for pre-Christian religious ceremonies until Iron Age – afterwards there seems to be no ceremonial activities or they continued on a low scale.
+Stonehenge was used for pre-Christian religious ceremonies until Iron Age – afterwards, there seem to be no ceremonial activities or they continued on a low scale.
 The monument itself though has been well known since then in all times.